jeffpar/pcjs.v1/apps/pcx86/1983/adventmath/README.md

 > One diskette drive

-so I reconfigured the machine to boot PC-DOS 1.00, which requires less RAM than PC-DOS 2.00, and that worked.
+so I reconfigured the machine to boot PC DOS 1.00, which requires less RAM than PC DOS 2.00, and that worked.
-Note that the game was released in October 1983, well after the March 1983 release of PC-DOS 2.00, so it should have been tested with PC-DOS 2.00 on a 64Kb machine, but perhaps it wasn't.
+Note that the game was released in October 1983, well after the March 1983 release of PC DOS 2.00, so it should have been tested with PC DOS 2.00 on a 64Kb machine, but perhaps it wasn't.

 The machine on this page is configured with the following "autoType" sequence: